AnnaPilipenko/Web_app_Vue_and_Express/README.md

 ```

-__The CORS specification requires an OPTIONS call to precede POST or GET.
-Use it before body-parser and pefore requests.__
+__CORS requires a call before POST or GET.
+Use it before body-parser and before requests.__

 Run